zioproto/istio-aks-example/README.md

 * Connection #0 to host x.x.x.x left intact
 ```

-To actually reach the echoserver create the VirtualService
+To actually reach the echoserver create the `VirtualService`

 ```
  sed -i -e "s/x.x.x.x/$(kubectl get ingress -n istio-ingress istio-ingress-application-gateway -o json | jq -r '.status.loadBalancer.ingress[0].ip')/" istio-installation/virtualservice.yaml kubectl apply -f istio-installation/virtualservice.yaml
 ```

-Now you have to use the hostname to curl:
+Now you have to use the hostname to `curl`:

 ```
 curl -v $(kubectl get ingress -n istio-ingress istio-ingress-application-gateway -o json | jq -r '.status.loadBalancer.ingress[0].ip').nip.io
 ```

+In the above command we leverage the [nip.io](https://nip.io/) free service that makes it easy to quickly have a DNS name for any IP address for troubleshooting and testing.

+In this section you configured:

+* The application gateway with the file `istio-installation/ingress.yaml`
+* The `istio-ingressgateway` with the files `istio-installation/gateway.yaml` and `istio-installation/virtualservice.yaml`

 # End to End TLS

 Now that you understand the basics of exposing the `istio-ingressgateway` behind an Application Gateway Ingress,
-let's extend our configuration to upgrade to a TLS connection also the connectivity between the Application Gateway
+let's extend our configuration to use TLS.

+The goal is to have TLS in the frontend exposed to the Internet, and also in the backend using a TLS connection from the Application Gateway to the backend that is the `istio-ingressgateway` Pod.
-and the backend `istio-ingressgateway`.

 What we describe in the following is a summary of the 2 documentation pages:

 * https://azure.github.io/application-gateway-kubernetes-ingress/features/appgw-ssl-certificate/
 * https://azure.github.io/application-gateway-kubernetes-ingress/tutorials/tutorial.e2e-ssl/